Gageperrin/it-notes/it-topics/cissp.md

 D - Denial of Service - This violates availability
 E - Elevation of Privilege - This violates authorization

-The Process for Attack Simulation and Threat Analysis (PASTA) is attacker-focused and include seven stages.
+The Process for Attack Simulation and Threat Analysis (PASTA) is attacker-focused and includes seven stages.
 1. Define objectives related to application risk profiles
 2. Define technical scope so as to decompose the technology stack into understandable and assessable components.
 3. Application decomposition understands the data flows among application components and services in the application threat model